My Thoughts on "Ghost in the Shell: SAC_2045" Companion Piece

 So, we have to keep that in mind, that the writers were not writing about the US 🇺🇸, but one of its successors after it broke up after losing World War III.
 But at the same time, it is pretty clear that the writers created the American Empire 🇺🇸 to be an allegory for the United States 🇺🇸, and used it as a means to vent their frustrations and resentments about the United States 🇺🇸 and their foreign policy.
 Keep in mind, the original Stand Alone Complex was made during the post-9/11 era, and the US 🇺🇸's response to those attacks proved to be contentious.

 There was a huge split between the US 🇺🇸 and many other countries over the Iraq War 🇮🇶, and the decision to invade and occupy Iraq 🇮🇶, despite Iraq 🇮🇶 having nothing to really to do with the 9/11 attacks.
 Saddam Hussein was not at all implicated in the planning and execution of the 9/11 attacks.
 There was no actual evidence of his involvement.
 And there weren't any al-Qaeda terrorists in Iraq 🇮🇶.
 It wasn't until after the invasion that al-Qaeda gained a foothold into the country.
-So, if the justification for invading Iraq 🇮🇶 was that al-Qaeda was in the country, and Saddam was giving them safe haven, or it was to prevent al-Qaeda from gaining a foothold, then it failed.
-There weren't any al-Qaeda terrorists inside Iraq 🇮🇶 prior to the 2003 invasion, and the invasion and occupation gave al-Qaeda an opening that they could exploit, and expand their terrorist activities to.
+So, if the justification for invading Iraq 🇮🇶 was that al-Qaeda was in the country, and Saddam was giving them safe haven, or if it was to prevent al-Qaeda from gaining a foothold, then it failed.
+There weren't any al-Qaeda terrorists inside Iraq 🇮🇶 prior to the 2003 invasion, and the invasion and occupation gave al-Qaeda an opening that they could exploit and expand their terrorist activities to.

 That wasn't the only reason, but that was one of the reasons, and it was certainly the reason he gave for not going.
 And if you know anything about Miyazaki and his world view, you'll know that he is a pretty staunch anti-war and pacifist individual.
 He's even critical of the JSDF, and is against any expansion of it beyond what Article 9 of the post-war constitution says.
 So, you know he's against the recent JSDF buildup and modernization.